On the homogenization of partial integro-differential-algebraic equations: Applications

 \subsection{Electromagnetism}

-Let $\Omega\subseteqq \R^3$.
-The general form of Maxwell's equations in bi-anisotropic dissipative media used in \cite{BarStr} is with a $(c)$-material law (see Section \ref{section: set} for a definition) $M(\partial_0^{-1}):= + \partial_0^{-1} $ for a $c>0$.
+Let $\Omega\subseteqq \R^3$ open.
+The general form of Maxwell's equations in bi-anisotropic dissipative media used in \cite{BarStr} is with a $(c)$-material law (see Section \ref{section: set} for a definition) for a $c>0$.
 Here, $\sigma_{jk}$ are $L(L_2(\Omega)^3)$-valued functions on $\R$, vanishing on $\R_{<0}$ and being such that the temporal convolutions $\sigma_{jk}*$ yield $0$-analytic material laws, $j,k\in\{1,2\}$.
-Moreover, the operator $ $ is selfadjoint and strictly positive definite in $L_2(\Omega)^6$.
+Moreover, the operator $ $ is assumed to be selfadjoint and strictly positive definite in $L_2(\Omega)^6$.
 We emphasize here that the convolution kernels may also take values in the linear operators on $L_2(\Omega)^3$, which are not representable as multiplication operators, thus, in this way, generalizing the assumptions in \cite{BarStr}.
 Now, consider a sequence of $(c)$-material laws $(M_n)_n$ of the above form with non-singular, strictly positive zeroth order term: $ \geqq d>0$ for all $n\in \N$.
-Then, Corollary \ref{Co: Askew} applies if we assume $\Omega$ to be bounded and to satisfy suitable smoothness assumptions on the boundary, see e.g.~\cite{Picard1984,Picard2001,Witsch1993}.
+Then, Corollary \ref{Co: Askew} applies if we assume $\Omega$ to be bounded and to satisfy suitable smoothness assumptions on the boundary, see e.g.~\cite{Picard1984,Picard2001,Witsch1993} (or (also for possibly other boundary conditions) \cite{BPS16,Costabel1990,Jochmann1997,Kuhn1999,Weber1980,Weck1974}).
 Indeed, the range condition is satisfied since $M_n(0)= $ is onto for all $n\in\N$ and, since $N(M_n(0))=\{0\}$, the compatibility condition \eqref{eq:comp_cond} also follows.
 Note that the homogenized equations are more complicated than in the case of the heat equation.
-This is due to the fact that the orthogonal projection onto the nullspace of $A= $ acts in both components since both the operators $\curl$ and $\curl_0$ have an (infinite-dimensional) nullspace.
-In case of the heat equation with Dirichlet boundary conditions the operator $\grad_0$ is one-to-one and so the projection onto the nullspace of $A$ in this case only acts in the second component and is thus easier to handle.
+This is due to the fact that both the off-diagonal operators in $A= $ have an infinite-dimensional nullspace.
+In case of the heat equation with Dirichlet boundary conditions, we have $A= $, where the nullspace of ${\interior{\grad}}$ is trivial.

 To illustrate the versatility and applicability of Theorem \ref{Thm:(P2)} we show how our methods apply to the equations of thermopiezoelectricity.